How do Tigo Optimizers Work?

 Impedance Matching

-A 50W module will produce less current than a 150W module
+A shaded module will produce less current than unshaded modules

-Connecting modules of varying output in a string is analogous to connecting pipe segments of different diameters— the narrow sections will affect how water flows through the entire structure.
-Similarly, modules with low generating capacity bring down the efficiency of the entire array.
-The flow of current through lower-generating modules is impaired in two crucial ways:
+Connecting modules of varying impedances within a string is similar to connecting water pipe segments of different restricting diameters.
+The lower-producing modules will affect the efficiency of the whole string, as the flow of current through these modules is impaired in two crucial ways:

-- The weaker module will handle a higher current, thus resulting in heat dissipation.
+- Shaded modules restrict current, resulting in heat dissipation.

-Tigo's Impedance Matching technology solves the problems caused by panel mismatch.
-Tigo’s patented approach creates a parallel path for current to flow around weak panels, enabling optimal energy flow.
-This bypass tunnel maintains the optimal flow of energy throughout the string.
+Tigo's patented Predictive IV and impedance-matching technology solves the issues caused by varying output (or panel mismatch) by creating a parallel path for current to flow around the weaker modules.
+This effectively enables an optimal energy flow throughout the string.

 Illustration of bypass tunnel in action